Tehlu/blog/README.md

 ***Variable***<br>
 Python: Dynamic, No command for declaring variables. i.e x=5, x=True, etc
 Javascript: Dynamic, uses var, let, const to declare variables.
+In JS, variables declared with var are hoisted up (Can be used before declaration) unlike const and let.

 ***Spacing, Indentation***<br>
 Python must use a four tabs indent on each level.
 No mixing of tabs and spaces.